robomechanics/quad-sdk/quad_msgs/README.md

 - `MotorCommand.msg` : A message to hold the desired position, desired velocity, feedforward torques and control gains for a single joint on Quad.

-### Robot Trajectory Messages

-- `RobotStateTrajectory.msg` : A a message to hold a trajectory of robot states.
-States in the trajectory are stored in a vector of RobotState messages (`quad_msgs/RobotState`).

 ### Robot Plan Messages

 - `BodyPlan.msg` : A message to hold a quad body plan.
 The plan is defined as an array of odometry messages (`nav_msgs/Odometry`).

-- `LocalPlan.msg` : A message to hold a quad local plan.
-The plan is defined as an array of odometry messages.

 - `MultiFootPlanContinuous.msg` : A message to hold a continuous foot plan for multiple robot feet.
 The plan is defined as a vector of MultiFootState messages